ZVengin/Paper-Review/Story Generation.md

 #### [Shelley: A Crowd-sourced Collaborative Horror Writer](https://dl.acm.org/doi/pdf/10.1145/3450741.3465251)

 #### [Choose Your Own Adventure: Paired Suggestions in Collaborative Writing for Evaluating Story Generation Models](https://aclanthology.org/2021.naacl-main.279.pdf)
+- this paper builds a platform for comparing two story generation models and they also studies the interaction experience between users and the story generation models.
+They ask the users to generate a story following the hint of a given image by collaborating the story generation models.
+At ech turn, users will give some input and the story generation models will continuing the generation by providing two candidate story for users to choose.
+After story generation, a set of question related to interaction experience will be asked.

 #### [IGA: An Intent-Guided Authoring Assistant](https://arxiv.org/pdf/2104.07000.pdf)